vippsas/vipps-developers/settlements/sftp-report-service/README.md

 # Vipps SFTP Report Service

 This service allows for retrieval of settlement files with SFTP.

 SFTP can be used manually (interactively), or automatically/programmatically by using SFTP as part of an integration.
+Vipps can not help with SFTP basics, but recommend this for an overview: https://www.ssh.com/ssh/sftp/

 See [the general information about settlements and reports](../) for information about the report formats, availability of personal information about customers,